-Foreign Countries and Regulatory Requirements: Currently, the Company holds claims in Sweden and Norway.
+Foreign Countries and Regulatory Requirements: The Company has interests in Montana, USA.
 Consequently, the Company is subject to certain risks associated with foreign ownership, including currency fluctuations, inflation, and political risk.
 Mineral exploration and mining activities and production activities in foreign countries may be affected in varying degrees by political stability and government regulations relating to the mining industry.
 Any changes in regulations or shifts in political conditions are beyond the control of the Company and may adversely affect its business.
-Operations may be affected in varying degrees by government regulations and/or conflicts between Federal and regional legislations and regulations, community rights, restrictions on production, price controls, export controls, restriction of earnings, taxation laws, expropriation of property, environmental legislation, water use, labour standards and workplace safety.
+Operations may be affected in varying degrees by government regulations with respect to disputes and/or conflicts between Federal and regional legislations and regulations, community rights, restrictions on production, price controls, export controls, restriction of earnings, taxation laws, expropriation of property, environmental legislation, water use, labour standards and workplace safety.